by Matthew Barnett Howland with Dido Milne and Oliver Wilton

 Client Matthew Barnett Howland and Dido Milne

 Designed with immense attention to detail, Cork House is a structure of great ingenuity.
 Sited within the area of a Grade II Listed mill house dating back to the early nineteenth century, the Cork House beautifully reflects and respects the natural surroundings in form and construction.
 The ‘whole-life approach’ to sustainability truly sets this project apart.
-Designed, tested and developed in partnership with The Bartlett School of Architecture UCL, MPH Architects have delivered a project that is the first of its kind.
+Designed, tested and developed in partnership with The Bartlett School of Architecture UCL, they have delivered a project that is the first of its kind.

 The inventiveness lies within the structure’s ease of assembly.
 The whole house is ‘designed for disassembly’ and can be constructed by hand.
 An incredible feat by the architects to achieve such a delicately intriguing home that sits humbly amongst its surroundings, is sustainably sound and can be easily assembled.
 As the first of its type, it is truly exciting to think what this project could inspire within the architectural world.
 MPH Architects and the collaborative team, which includes not only The Bartlett School of Architecture UCL but also The University of Bath, Amorim UK, Ty-Mawr the BRE and consultants Arup and BRE, have really done something special with this project.
 The detailing is very clever, and the structure draws upon ancient inspiration, harking back to a time when humans and nature were more intertwined.